HOW TO ANSWER INTERVIEW QUESTIONS: WHAT ARE YOUR WEAKNESSES?

 Although being impatient is a weakness it can be turned into an effective strength, especially when responding to the “what are your weaknesses?” question.
 Check out our extensive online interview training for more on this.

 In order to demonstrate, here is a sample response to this question:

 Q. What are your weaknesses?

 “I am aware of one particular weakness which I have been trying to improve on over the last few months.
 I can be very impatient, especially when it comes to work-related matters.
 I sometimes get frustrated when people do not deliver on their promises or when a work project gets behind.
 In the past I would be quite critical of my work colleagues when I didn’t feel they were working as fast as they should have been.

 However, on a positive note I am very enthusiastic, hardworking and dedicated, which I believe are all good strengths to have in a work environment.
 What I am trying to learn is that not everybody works as fast as I do and I have to take in to account the need to be more patient on occasions.
 On another positive note I am very open to feedback from my peers and line managers and would always invite constructive criticisms if it meant that I would be able to improve my work ethics and standards.”

 The above response is strong in the fact that it turns a weakness into a strength.
-When responding to interview questions what are your weaknesses always try to tell the interview panel that you are aware of your weaknesses and you always try to make improvements where necessary.
+When responding to this interview question, try to tell the interview panel that you are aware of your weaknesses and you always try to make improvements where necessary.

 PRODUCTS YOU MAY BE INTERESTED IN

-Get a copy of our Interview Skills workbook which will help you prepare for an pass any interview.
-It contains sample answers to 50 of the toughest interview questions.
-To learn more click HERE.
+Get a copy of our Interview Skills workbook.
+It contains sample answers to 50 of the toughest interview questions which will help you prepare for and pass any interview.